 With the Parker Abbott Trio, Teri has released three albums; Gallery in 2011, The Wayfinders in 2014 and Elevation in 2016.
 Their latest release took them across Canada, performing at clubs and festivals coast to coast, from Hermann’s in Victoria, BC to the Halifax Jazz Festival.
 Their music has been called “an ethereal wonderland of sound and texture” (Brent Black, Bop-N-Jazz) and take improvisational music into new areas of exploration.

-In spring 2014 Teri had the opportunity to study in New York City with world renowned pianists and composers; Aaron Goldberg, Sophia Rosoff and Guillermo Klein.
-This was made possible when she received the Chalmer’s professional development grant from the Ontario Arts Council.
+In winter 2019 Teri received an Ontario Arts Council grant to study with the great jazz pianist and composer Enrico Pieranunzi, in Rome, Italy.
+And in spring of 2014 Teri studied in New York City with world renowned pianists and composers; Aaron Goldberg, Sophia Rosoff and Guillermo Klein, also with the support of the OAC.
 She continued her lessons with Aaron by attending the Roma Summer Jazz Workshop in 2015, where Peter Bernstein and Greg Hutchinson were also on faculty.
 She has studied with many notable teachers including Fred Hersch as part of the School of Improvised Music Workshop in 2009 and David Braid during her time at the University of Toronto, where she graduated in jazz performance in 2008.